Islam in Turkey: One-party period

-Multiparty Period
+Multi-party period

-Following the relaxation of authoritarian political controls in 1946, large numbers of people began to call openly for a return to traditional religious practice.
+Following the loosening of authoritarian political control in 1946, a large number of people began to openly call for a return to traditional religious practices.
 During the 1950s, even certain political leaders found it expedient to join religious leaders in advocating more state respect for religion.

 A more direct manifestation of the growing reaction against secularism was the revival of the Sufi brotherhoods.
 Not only did suppressed Sufi orders such as the Kadiri, Mevlevi, Nakşibendi, Khālidiyyā and Al-Ṭarīqah al-Tijāniyyah reemerge, but new movements were formed, including the Nur Cemaati, Gülen movement, Sülaymānīyyā, Community of İskenderpaşa and İsmailağa.
-The Tijāni became especially militant in confronting the state.
-For example, Tijāni damaged monuments to Atatürk to symbolize their opposition to his policy of secularization.
-This was however a very isolated incident and only involved one particular Sheikh of the order.
-Throughout the 1950s, there were numerous trials of Ticani and other Sufi leaders for antistate activities.
-Simultaneously, however, some movements, notably the Süleymancı and Nurcular, cooperated with those politicians perceived as supportive of pro-Islamic policies.
-The Nurcular eventually advocated support for Turkey's multiparty political system, and one of its offshoots, the Gülen movement, had supported the True Path Party while the Işıkçılar and Enver Ören had openly supported the Motherland Party since the mid-1980s.
+The Tijāni became especially militant in confronting the state, damaging monuments to Atatürk to symbolize their opposition to his policy of secularization.
+This was, however, an isolated incident and only involved one particular Sheikh of the order.
+Throughout the 1950s, there were numerous trials of Ticani and other Sufi leaders for anti-state activities.

+Simultaneously, some movements, notably the Süleymancı and Nurcular, cooperated with those politicians perceived as supportive of pro-Islamic policies.
+The Nurcular eventually advocated support for Turkey's multi-party political system, and one of its offshoots, the Gülen movement, had supported the True Path Party while the Işıkçılar and Enver Ören had openly supported the Motherland Party since the mid-1980s.

 The demand for restoration of religious education in public schools began in the late 1940s.
 The government initially responded by authorizing religious instruction in state schools for those students whose parents requested it.
-Under Democrat Party rule during the 1950s, religious education was made compulsory in secondary schools unless parents made a specific request to have their children excused.
+Under the rule of the Democrat Party during the 1950s, religious education was made compulsory in secondary schools unless parents made a specific request to have their children excused.
 Religious education was made compulsory for all primary and secondary school children in 1982.

-Inevitably, the reintroduction of religion into the school curriculum raised the question of religious higher education.
-The secular elites, who tended to distrust traditional religious leaders, believed that Islam could be "reformed" if future leaders were trained in state-controlled seminaries.
+The reintroduction of religion into the school curriculum raised the question of religious higher education.
+The seculars believed that Islam could be "reformed" if future leaders were trained in state-controlled seminaries.
 To further this goal, the government in 1949 established a faculty of divinity at Ankara University to train teachers of Islam and imams.
 In 1951 the Democrat Party government set up special secondary schools (İmam Hatip schools) for the training of imams and preachers.
-Initially, the imam hatip schools grew very slowly, but their numbers expanded rapidly to more than 250 during the 1970s, when the pro-Islam National Salvation Party participated in coalition governments.
-Following the 1980 coup, the military, although secular in orientation, viewed religion as an effective means to counter socialist ideas and thus authorized the construction of ninety more İmam Hatip high schools.
+The number of these schools expanded rapidly to over 250 during the 1970s, when the pro-Islam National Salvation Party participated in coalition governments.
+Following the 1980 coup, the military, although secular in orientation, viewed religion as an effective means to counter socialist ideas and thus authorized the construction of 90 more İmam Hatip high schools.